 This source category includes the commercial and residential lawn and garden sectors.
 The commercial sector includes larger businesses that employ licensed contractors, public agencies and organizations that maintain their own properties or provide landscape services, and small businesses serving residential properties.
 The residential sector of lawn and garden equipment includes equipment purchased by the public for personal use.
-A survey conducted in 2003 by the California Air Resources Board (ARB) estimated that there are approximately 13 million pieces of lawn and garden equipment statewide: 12% in the commercial sector and 88% in the residential sector, the survey showed that the commercial sector accounts for 68% of annual use of all lawn care equipment.
+A survey conducted in 2003 by the California Air Resources Board (ARB) estimated that there are approximately 13 million pieces of lawn and garden equipment statewide: 12% in the commercial sector and 88% in the residential sector.
+Although there are more pieces of equipment used by the residential sector, the survey showed that the commercial sector accounts for 68% of annual use of all lawn care equipment.